DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/BuildingDocumentation.rst

 documentation, command references, and concatenate the ``ConfigTemplates`` into one file.
 The ``diracdoctools`` are located in the ``DIRAC/docs`` folder, but they can be ``pip installed`` for use outside of DIRAC.
-In ``ReadTheDocs`` we do not install DIRAC via `dirac-install`, so we have to install dependencies via pip, or ``Mock`` the packages if they cannot be installed.
+In ``ReadTheDocs`` we do not install DIRAC via :ref:`admin_dirac-install`, so we have to install dependencies via pip, or ``Mock`` the packages if they cannot be installed.